vgvassilev/clad/_pages/blog_post.md

 After the clang AST is built, cling detects that wrapper #1 contains a declaration and moves the declaration's AST node to the global scope, such that `v` can be referenced by subsequent inputs.
 Wrapper #2 contains a statement and is executed as is.
-Internally to Cling, after transformations the example becomes:
+Internally to Cling, the example is transformed to:

 ```cpp
 #include <vector>